antarctica/bas-metadata-standards/README.md

 Where the weight option, and the weight option of existing profiles pages, should be set to create an alphabetical list.

+### Updating example ISO 19115 records

+1. update record configurations in `support/example-records/configs/` as needed
+2. follow the steps in the [Build example ISO 19115 records](#build-example-iso-19115-records) section

 ## Implementation

+### Jekyll static website

-This website uses [Jekyll](https://jekyllrb.com) as a framework to produce a static website hosted using AWS S3 and Cloudfront.
+[Jekyll](https://jekyllrb.com) is used as a framework to build a static website from content in `site/`.
 The [BAS Style Kit Jekyll Theme](https://style-kit.web.bas.ac.uk/start/introduction/#jekyll) is used to provide common styling and page templates.
+This site is hosted using AWS S3 and Cloudfront, managed using Terraform in `provisioning/`.

+### Example ISO 19115 records

+Example records for the ISO 19115 standards family are created using the [BAS Metadata Library](https://pypi.org/project/bas-metadata-library/) from configuration files stored in `support/example-records/`.

 ## Setup